noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 7/7/2021 18:57 because of parimutuel betting system, something that human trader play between nobles and Mafia over the life of victims of human trade, like me, as much **Francesca** as **Andreu** always say to me: "Riccardo you will return to Italy".
 Morons, my life is here in Spain.
 Go to hell.
 Those, she is noble and he is a masonry,give to eat to criminals, to Mafia using this facility.
 This is state terrorism, here Mafia are more important than citizens.

+- 7/7/2021 20:26 **Francesca** is doing sexual harass to me using this electromagnetic weapon.
+All my nervous system is interfered.
+The summit of my penis is continuously electrified.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)